 Solden is another favorite destination for Romanians.
 Includes 151 km of slopes, two ski glaciers, the longest slope in the world (14 km) and all facilities for a memorable holiday.

-“The profile of the Romanian tourist traveling to Austria outlines a young, dynamic person, with an average or above average income, who prefers to book his vacation online, spends in Austria on average 5 days and opts for accommodation at 4 or 5 star hotels.
-Romanians prefer established ski destinations, such as resorts in the Tyrol and Salzburg region and generally choose to spend another day in Vienna or Salzburg, depending on how they organize their trip, ”
+“The profile of the Romanian tourist traveling to Austria outlines a young, dynamic person, with average or above average income, who prefers to book his vacation online, spends an average of 5 days in Austria and opts for accommodation in 4 or 5 star hotels.
+Romanians prefer well-known ski destinations, such as resorts in the Tyrol and Salzburg region, and generally choose to spend another day in Vienna or Salzburg, depending on how they organize their trip.

 said Gabriele Lenger, Director of the Austrian Tourism Office in Romania.

 Austria operates TAROM and Austrian Airlines, providing direct flights on the route Bucharest - Vienna.
 Rates start from 99 EUR round trip, all taxes included.
 In the winter season 2013-2014, TAROM offers free transportation of sports equipment.
 In other destinations you can reach Vienna or via other European hubs.